 What makes reviewing cooling fans a bit complicated is testing its performance, since there are many variables that can affect the results.
 We’ve gathered several data to compare it with, such as acoustics performance and thermals (CPU).

 And since this is probably our first series of comprehensive cooling fan reviews, we’ve developed a series of test criteria to follow on, and we also waited several days to get our hands on our measuring materials.

 Our tests are conducted on an acoustically-treated, air-conditioned room with around 25°C room temperature, as well as around ±30dbA ambient room noise with a large-diaphragm condenser microphone pointing on the bench 5 inches away.
 An open-air bench with Ryzen 5 1600 clocked at 3.8GHz on 1.3V and a borrowed NH-U12S cooler is also used.

 Our temperature test results yielded that the NF-A12x25 ULN could yield better results despite spinning at a slower RPM compared to its higher-RPM siblings.
 It still beats out the SP120 with a 2-degree peak difference.

 Looking at our acoustic results, the noise level of the NF-A12x25 ULN is absolutely the winner among all the fans being tested at 32dB, also beating out the notably silent SP120 from Corsair, which we luckily have the chance to test out.

-Anyone can see most of all the engineering work and innovation in aerodynamics, and their feat in providing quieter fans, without the expense of speed.
+Anyone can see most of all the engineering work and innovation in aerodynamics, and their feat in providing quieter fans.
 The NF-A12x25 ULN is absolutely a good choice for everyone and for us, it is best used as a case or a radiator fan, rather than a CPU cooling fan.